Rational homotopy theory of automorphisms of manifolds: On the structure of derivation Lie algebras

-\subsection{On the structure of derivation Lie algebras}
+\section{On the structure of derivation Lie algebras}

-In this section we will analyze the structure of the graded Lie algebra $\Der_{\omega_g} \LL(H_g)$ and the Chevalley-Eilenberg complex $C_*^{CE}(\Der_{\omega_g} \LL(H_g))$ as representations of the group $\Gamma_g$.
-The crucial observation, which will allow us to prove homological stability, is that these representations may be identified with the value of certain polynomial functors at the standard representation.
+In this section we will analyze the structure of the graded Lie algebra $\Der_{\omega} \LL(V)$ associated to a graded anti-symmetric inner product space $V$.
+This will be an essential ingredient both in the proof of homological stability for $B\aut_\partial(M_{g,1})$ and $B\tDiff_\partial(M_{g,1})$ and for the calculation of the stable cohomology.